akauppi/GroundLevel-firebase-es/README.md

 - [ ] `ops/**`

-   The `app-deploy-ops` part is still not finished.
-Once it is, information about what to consider in operations will be added in `ops/` (a documentation folder).
+   Once the `app-deploy-ops` part is finished, information about what to consider in operations will be added in `ops/` (a documentation folder).

 ---
+-->

 ## Credits

+Thanks to:

-Thanks to Jaakko Roppola for wonderful icon art!! 🙌
+- Jaakko Roppola for wonderful icon art!! 🙌

-Thanks to Jonatas Walker for his [jonataswalker/vue-rollup-example](https://github.com/jonataswalker/vue-rollup-example) template.
-Based this work on it, then changed a few things.
+- Jonatas Walker for his [jonataswalker/vue-rollup-example](https://github.com/jonataswalker/vue-rollup-example) template.
+Based this work on it (in 2019), then changed a few things.

-Thanks to Gaute Meek Olsen for his template and [associated blog entry](https://gaute.dev/dev-blog/vue-router-firebase-auth) (Nov '19).
+- Gaute Meek Olsen for his template and [associated blog entry](https://gaute.dev/dev-blog/vue-router-firebase-auth) (Nov '19).
 This taught me how to use a Promise with `firebase.auth().onAuthStateChanged` properly.

 ## Contribution